Free Phones, Computers & Internet for Seniors

 It will take time to investigate all the options for good, affordable technology and the services required to run them.
 But it’s worth it!

-Why is it important for everyone to have access to technology?
+Why is it important for seniors to have access to technology?

-There are many reasons why technology access is vital for everyone.
+There are many reasons why technology access is vital for Seniors.

 Firstly, it helps us with everyday things like connecting with loved ones, attending virtual medical appointments, and receiving local weather alerts.
 Secondly, it’s a barrier-breaker.
-Technology helps everyone connect with the world.
+Technology helps seniors, connect with the world.

 As we come out of the pandemic, the work to close the digital divide is not only necessary, but of utmost importance.